rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 ...
 {{< /highlight >}}

 The user is only allowed to sign up if both passwords are the same, and if the username, email and at least one password are filled with a string.
 This is password confirmation in a common sign up process.

 You should be able to visit the */signup* route in your browser after starting your application to confirm that the form with all its input fields shows up.
 You should also  be able to type into it (confirmation that the local state updates are working) and able to enable the submit button by providing all input fields a string (confirmation that the validation works).

-What's missing in the component is the `onSubmit()` class method, which will pass all the form data to the Firebase authentication API via your authentication interface in the Firebase class.
+What's missing in the component is the `onSubmit()` class method, which will pass all the form data to the Firebase authentication API via your authentication interface in the Firebase class:

 {{< highlight javascript "hl_lines=8 9 10 11 12 13 14 15 16 17 18 19" >}}
 ...